fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### May 4
 - Course wrap-up
-- Tips for your finals
+- Tips for your final essay

 ### May 6